 Understand net vs. gross Federal Direct Loan amounts

-There is a 4.276% loan fee on all Direct Graduate PLUS Loans (For all loans first disbursed on or after October 1, 2016 and before October 1, 2017).
+There is a 4.228% loan fee on all Direct Graduate PLUS Loans or all loans first disbursed on or after October 1, 2021 and before October 1, 2022.
 The loan fee will be proportionately deducted from each loan disbursement.
 The fee is unchanged for loans disbursed on or after October 1, 2022 and before October 1, 2023.

 Repayment, Deferment and Forbearance

 Your loan will be placed into deferment while you are enrolled at least half-time (4.5 credits) and for an additional six months after you cease to be enrolled at least half-time.